ccswbs/UoGd7-Training/basicbeginner.md

 There are many ways in which a user can logout.
 The simplest way is to click the `logout` option located on the menu bar.

 ## Introduction to the Admin Menu Bar
-When Logged in as a Site Manager or Content Creator the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration specific tasks.
+When logged in as a Site Manager or Content Creator, the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration-specific tasks.

 ![Admin Menu Bar](images/admin_menu_bar.png)